YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILTERCOMM
 ----------------------

-FILTERCOMM, Error communicating transaction xxxx with the filter
+FILTERCOMM, Error communicating seqno xxxx with the filter

 Run Time Error: This error is logged to the replication server log file.
 This indicates that the replication server encountered an error writing a transaction with a journal sequence number xxxx to the user supplied external filter's input.
 The accompanying system error message gives more details.